 If the double vision is new or unexplained, urgent medical attention may be required.
 Doctors can determine whether it is due to a problem in the eye or in the brain by seeing what happens when one eye is closed.
 If the double vision is present when looking with one eye alone, the cause is in the eye.
 If the double vision is present with both eyes open but goes away when looking through one eye, the cause may be in the brain.

 Callahan is the only full-service facility in Alabama specializing in the diagnosis and treatment of the eye and one of only a few worldwide that is entirely devoted to advancements in ophthalmology.
-That reputation is supported by 16 operating rooms dedicated to eye surgery and a 24/7 eye emergency room that is the region’s only Level I Ocular Trauma Center.
-More than 11,000 surgeries are performed at UAB Callahan Eye Hospital each year, and we conduct more reconstructive eye procedures than any other facility in the world.
+That reputation is supported by 17 operating rooms dedicated to eye surgery and the region’s only freestanding 24/7 dedicated eye emergency department.
+More than 15,000 surgeries are performed at UAB Hospital-Callahan Eye each year, and we conduct more reconstructive eye procedures than any other facility in the world.

 Callahan also is known for pioneering developments in surgical instruments, devices, and procedures used by ophthalmologists across the globe.
 As part of the UAB Medicine academic medical center, Callahan is actively involved in ongoing research and clinical trials.
 Many of our ophthalmologists have received funding from prestigious research organizations and institutions and collaborate in clinical care to bring the latest in scientific discovery to our patients.